Survivor Tree Seedling Program

 The Survivor Tree seedling program was launched on September 11, 2013, in partnership with Bartlett Tree Experts of Stamford, Connecticut, and John Bowne High School in the Flushing neighborhood of Queens.

 The following communities have committed to nurturing these trees to serve as landmarks symbolizing resiliency and hope.

-Pittsburgh, where 11 people were shot and killed and 6 were injured at the Tree of Life Synagogue in Pittsburgh.
+Pittsburgh, Pennsylvania, where 11 people were shot and killed and six were injured at the Tree of Life Synagogue.

 The country of Greece, where 102 died and 172 were injured in a series of wildfires in 2018.
 The municipality of Marathon will accept the seedling on behalf of the country.

 - Parkland, Florida, where a gunman killed 17 people in February 2018, including students and staff members, at Marjory Stoneman Douglas High School.